 Your default forecast shows predicted sales continuing on the current demand trend.
 Promotions should change that trajectory, so how do you handle them when creating a forecast?

-If you are planning a promotion during the forecast period, you will need to increase the forecast.
+If you’re planning a promotion during the forecast period, you’ll need to increase the forecast.
 Consider:

 - Does the past sales information include previous promotions?

 - If so, consider that the sales velocity already includes increased sales due to promotions